YongoDavid/Demo-2024-April/README.md

 Now i am going to try the next option and hopfully the final try at saving and displaying the emails

 April-15
+The emails are being collected and sent to the textfile